Yasoobnaqvi/privacy_policy/README.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions or concerns about this Privacy Policy, please contact us at muhammad.yasoob@mparsec.com.

 ---

-Last updated: [Date]
+Last updated: 07/06/2024